-Both Deb and Britt use lavender and rose water spray to refresh during the day!
+I use lavender and rose water spray to refresh during the day!
 Check out this beautiful brass spray bottle for the perfect container for your water!

-2. Rose Petal Bath Soaks
+2. Rose Petal Bath Salts

 Try mixing in pink Himalayan salts for the colour variety.
 Soak for at least 20 min for full benefits.
-Be sure to scoop out the rose petals before draining to avoid clogging!
+Be sure to scoop out the rose petals before draining them to avoid clogging!

 3. Rose Petal Facial Steam

 A fresh flower and herb facial steam is an effective way to gently coax out impurities while calming the mind & uplifting the spirit!
-You can use rose petals and any other in season flower or herb such as lavender, chamomile or mint.
+You can use rose petals and any other in-season flower or herb such as lavender, chamomile, or mint.
 Lilac comes to mind as a super fragrant flower in bloom.

-Steps: Fill a bowl on the kitchen table with the flowers & herbs and optional to use a couple drops of essential oils such as skin-loving lavender.
+Steps: Fill a bowl on the kitchen table with the flowers & herbs and optional to use a couple of drops of essential oils such as skin-loving lavender.
 Boil your kettle and pour boiled water over the flowers.
 Sit down with the bowl in front of you and cover your head with a large towel, creating a kind of tent above the bowl.
 Check the steam is not too hot, and once comfortable, let the scented vapours make their way to your face.
 Be careful not to let the steam get too hot against your skin.
 Close your eyes and relax, steaming for 10 minutes.
-This would be a great time to meditate, listen to soothing music or just deep breath.
+This would be a great time to meditate, listen to soothing music, or just deep breathe.

 The benefits of using steam to promote healthy skin have been used for centuries.
-The gentle warmth and humidity encourage detoxification.
-Steaming helps promote the release of toxins held in the skin and helps the pores open and breath.
+The gentle warmth and humidity encourage detoxification and help with dry skin or mild skin irritation.
+Steaming helps promote the release of toxins held in the skin and helps the pores open and breathe.
 This helps reduce redness, softens blackheads, releases dirt & impurities, moisturizes the skin & evens out skin tone.
-This leaves you rejuvenated, with soft & glowing skin!

-4. Rose Petal Infused Vinegar
+4. Rose Petal Vinegar

 If the smell is still too strong for your liking, you can add a few drops of essential oils to enhance the scent but also contribute to cleaning benefits.
 It will keep for at least a year!
-To use as a multipurpose cleaner, dilute into water to a ratio of 1:4 and use in a spray bottle.
+To use as a multipurpose cleaner, dilute into the water to a ratio of 1:4 and use in a spray bottle.
 Can be used on most surfaces, but avoid granite, stone or marble.

 To use as a laundry rinse aid, use undiluted.
 It helps soften clothes, deodorize & reduce scum in your machine.

-Rose infused vinegar can also be used for cooling & soothing uses such as itching, sun burn, bug bites and hives.
+Rose-infused vinegar can also be used for cooling & soothing uses such as itching, sunburn, bug bites, and hives.

-You can also use rose infused vinegar in your favourite vinaigrette recipe!
+You can also use rose-infused vinegar in your favourite vinaigrette recipe!

 5. Rose Petal Sugar Scrub

 Time to get adventurous and make yourself a luxurious rose petal sugar scrub!
-This DIY scrub will get your skin glowing and feeling silky and smooth.
+This DIY scrub will get your skin glowing and feel silky and smooth.
 Sugar scrubs polish away dull flakiness and increase blood flow to the surface of the skin.
 Besides this scrub feeling lovely, you’ll also feel special making something with your rose petals.
 Enjoy this recipe!

-Small handful of fresh rose petals
+- A small handful of fresh rose petals

-1⁄2 cup granulated sugar
+- 1⁄2 cup granulated sugar

-2-3 tbsp sunflower or other light oil
+- 2-3 tbsp sunflower or other light oil

 • Place the rose petals and sugar in the bowl of a small food processor.
-Blend until an even texture and colour is achieved.
+Blend until an even texture and colour are achieved.
 Spread the now-coloured sugar in a single layer over a sheet of wax paper and allow it to air dry for 1-2 days.

 • Place the dried rose sugar in a small mixing bowl.
 Add the oil, 1 tbsp at a time, stirring well after each addition.
 Continue adding oil until you’ve reached a consistency that you like.
 Add 3 drops of essential oil for scent.
 Stir well.

 • Use over dry spots and other areas of your body needing exfoliation (I love it over my legs), or you can use it as a hand scrub after washing your hands.
 Rinse well with warm water.
-Be careful if using in the shower or tub, since the oil may make the floor slippery.
+Be careful if using it in the shower or tub, since the oil may make the floor slippery.